avolitty/avolitty-reader/README.md

 The variable `f` is a `signed short int` defined as the byte size of each chunked file data result from `AvolittyReaderB()`.

-The default value should be `32767` unless a smaller memory buffer is required and `AvolittyReaderB()` defines it as the size of the chunked file data result.
+The default value is `32767` unless a smaller memory buffer is required and `AvolittyReaderB()` defines it as the size of the chunked file data result.

 The fourth argument variable `j` is a pointer to modify an `unsigned char` array to store the chunked file data result.

-The default value should be an empty array and `AvolittyReaderB()` defines it as the bytes from the chunked file data result.
+The default value is an empty array and `AvolittyReaderB()` defines it as the bytes from the chunked file data result.

 The array length should match the value of `f` with a default value of `32767`.